Starburst PostgreSQL connector#

 service ticket is located in the

-The PostgreSQL connector can be configured to pass through Kerberos credentials, received by Presto, to the PostgreSQL database.
+The PostgreSQL connector can be configured to pass through Kerberos credentials, received by SEP, to the PostgreSQL database.

-Configure Kerberos and Presto, following the instructions in Kerberos credential passthrough.
+Configure Kerberos and SEP, following the instructions in Kerberos credential pass-through.

 Then configure the connector to pass through the credentials from the server to the database in your catalog properties file and ensure the Kerberos client configuration properties are in place on all nodes.